-The Professional Bull Riders (PBR) will be competing at the Tucson Convention Center (TCC) Oct.
-2-3 as part of the elite Built Ford Tough Series (BFTS) tour.
+The Professional Bull Riders (PBR) will be competing at the Tucson Convention Center (TCC) Friday and Saturday as part of the elite Built Ford Tough Series (BFTS) tour.
 Five PBR world champions are scheduled to compete in Tucson, including Mike Lee (2004), Guilherme Marchi (2008), Renato Nunes (2010), J.B.
 Mauney (2013), and three-time World Champion Silvano Alves (2011, 2012, 2014).
-The tour resumes Aug.
-7-8 in Biloxi, Mississippi, kicking off the second half of the season.
+The 2015 BFTS will conclude Oct.
+21-25 in Las Vegas.

 The Tucson Police Department (TPD) this weekend will hold a ceremony to present several employees with a Medal of Distinguished Service.
 The employees chosen embody TPD's values of Service Orientation, Excellence, Leadership, Fairness, Teamwork, Integrity, and Personal Responsibility.
 The Fall Awards Ceremony will be held Saturday, 10:30 a.m.-noon, at the Marriott University Park Hotel, 880 East Second St.

 Volunteer shifts are available to help at the Tucson Meet Yourself folklife festival, Oct.
 9-11, in Downtown Tucson.
 More than 500 volunteers help each year.
 The volunteer website has all of the job descriptions, shifts, qualifications and online training modules you'll need.
 You also can email TMYVolunteer@gmail.com to request a formal volunteer presentation at your business, club or school.